 The rucksack can take up to 30 kg in mass

-and Belt Loops
+Belts and Belt Loops

 The belt and belt loops work much the same way as rucksack and rucksack pockets.
 The belt can have loops attached to it.
 The loops can be used to hold one item each.
 The loops have fasteners just like the rucksack pockets.
 The fasteners determine how much tine it takes to store an item in a loop.
 All items can be obtained from a loop in one second time of game play, although that again is arbitrary.
 I’ll set the maximum number of loops that a belt can have as 20, but that is entirely arbitrary.